Transverse Force on Quarks in DIS: Summary

-The quark-gluon correlations in the $x^2$-moment $d_2$ of the twist-3 polarized PDF $g_2$ can be identified with the transverse component of the color-Lorentz force acting on the struck quark in the instant after absorbing the virtual photon.
+The quark-gluon correlations embodied in the $x^2$-moment $d_2$ of the interaction dependent twist-3 part of the polarized PDF $g_2$ can be identified with the transverse component of the color-Lorentz force acting on the struck quark in the instant after absorbing the virtual photon.
 The direction of the the force for $u$ and $d$ quarks can be understood in terms of the transverse deformation of parton distributions for a transversely polarized target.
 In combination with a measurement of the $x^2$ moment of the twist-4 polarized PDF $g_3$ one can even decompose this force into color-electric and magnetic components.
-Although still quite uncertain, first eperimental/lattice results suggest values around $25-50$MeV/fm for the net force.
-This should be compared with the net transverse momentum due to the Sivers effect which is on the order of $100$MeV.
+Although still quite uncertain, first eperimental/lattice results suggest values on the order of $50-100$MeV/fm for the net force.
+This should be compared with the net transverse momentum due to the Sivers effect which is on the order of $100$MeV \cite{Mauro}.

 The $x^2$ moment $e_2$ of the chirally odd twist-3 (scalar) PDF $e(x)$ can be related to the transverse force acting on transversely polarized quarks in an unpolarized target.
-Therefore, $e_2$ is to the Boer-Mulders function $h_{1}^\perp$, what is $d_2$ to the Sivers function $f_{1T}^\perp$.
+Therefore, $-e_2$ is to the Boer-Mulders function $h_{1}^\perp$, what is $d_2$ to the Sivers function $f_{1T}^\perp$.

 {\bf Acknowledgements:} I would like to thank A.Bacchetta, D. Boer, J.P.
-Chen, Y.Koike, and Z.-E. Mezziani for useful discussions.
+Chen, Y.Koike, and Z.-E. Meziani for useful discussions.
 This work was supported by the DOE under grant numbers DE-FG03-95ER40965 and DE-AC05-06OR23177 (under which Jefferson Science Associates, LLC, operates Jefferson Lab).